Care home claims

 Naturally, every medical negligence case is different, and the final amount of compensation awarded will be based on the severity of the injury and the affect the injury has had on your life.
 Additionally, you’ll also be able to claim for any financial losses you’ve incurred as well as the cost of additional care, rehabilitation or treatment that’s required.

-If you believe you have a claim, it’s important that you seek advice from a lawyer who specialises in care home and nursing home claims as soon as possible, as there are time limits in place in England, Scotland and Wales.
+If you believe you have a medical negligence care home claim, it’s important that you seek advice from a solicitor who specialises in care home and nursing home claims as soon as possible, as there are time limits in place in England, Scotland and Wales.

 Generally, a care home or nursing home claim should be made within three years from the date the negligence occurred or the date you were first aware that you had suffered a significant injury or illness due to negligence.
 However, there are exceptions.